kahunacohen/real-world-fp/README.md

  We are using `replace` on the string, passing a function instead of a replacement string.
 The function grabs the captured last four digits of the social security number.

-Because it's a small function that only does one thing and because it's pure, imagine how easy it would be to test this in isolation from the rest of the program.
-There's no setup/teardown and easy to assert against such simple behavior.
+Because it's a small, pure function that only does one thing, imagine how easy it would be to test this in isolation from the rest of the program.
+There's no setup/teardown.

 <strike>Read JSON string</strike>
 <br>